-The Executive Body of Prefects totals seven and is comprised of the Head Boy, his two Deputies and three other members of the Prefect body, one of whom is a female representative.
-The seventh person should be the head of the Sub-Prefect body, which is usually a fifth former.
-The members of the Executive Body are appointed by the Dean of Students on the recommendation of the Head Boy and Deputies and based on the outcome of an interview by the Dean and Head Prefects.
+The Executive Body of Prefects totals seven and is comprised of the Head Boy, his two Deputies, the Senior Lady, Assistant Senior Lady, the head of the Sub-Prefect body who I usually a fifth form student, and one other member of the Prefect body.
+The final member of the Executive Body is appointed by the Dean of Students on the recommendation of the Head Boy and Deputies and based on the outcome of an interview by the Dean and Head Prefects.